2019-2020-ps6/2019-2020-ps6-rendu-redemption/doc/linux/manjaro/README.md

 ```bash
 sudo systemctl start docker
 ```
-2. Navigate to this repository on your computer.
+2. Navigate to the root of this repository on your computer.
 ```bash
 cd ~/Documents/2019-2020-ps6-rendu-redemption
 ```